-Adding a repository¶
+Adding or following a repository#

 Analyzing private repositories is only available on paid plans

-To add a new repository to Codacy, click the button Add repository at the top right-hand corner of the page.
+To add or follow a repository, click the button Manage repositories at the top right-hand corner of the page.
 This opens a window listing your organization repositories.

 Did this page help you?

 We're sorry to hear that.
-Please let us know what we can improve.
+Please let us know what we can improve: